Nilpotent BCK-algebras: Properties of nilpotent algebras

 We first define the algebra.
 Let $N=\{0,1,2,\ldots\}$, $A=\{a_n\,\mid\, n\in N\}$, and $B=\{b_n\,\mid\, n\in N\}$.
 The carrier set is $U=N\cup A\cup B$, and this becomes a BCK-algebra $\U$ under the following operation: for all $n,m\in N$.
 The Hasse diagram for $\U$ is shown in Figure \ref{fig:U}.
 Some rather tedious computation reveals that and all other pseudo-commutators are 0.
 Thus, $\U'=\{0,1,2\}$.
 Since all pseudo-commutators involving 0, 1, or 2 are again 0, we have $\U_2=\{0\}$.
 Hence, $\U$ is nilpotent of class 2, and therefore $\U\in \mt{BCK}_c$ for any $c\geq 2$.
 But as mentioned, $\U$ has a homomorphic image which is not a BCK-algebra, which implies that $\mt{BCK}_c$ is not a variety for $c\geq 2$.

 \end{proof}

 In \cite{NS14}, it was observed that all BCK-algebras up to order 5 are solvable, and the authors conjectured that all finite BCK-algebras are solvable.
 Dudek resolved this conjecture in the affirmative in \cite{dudek16}.
-We show the same is true for nilpotency; that is, every finite BCK-algebra is nilpotent, and our proof follows a similar tack to Dudek's result.
+The same is true for nilpotency; in fact, we prove the more general result that any BCK-algebra of finite height is nilpotent.
+The proof strategy is similar to Dudek's.

 \begin{lemma}[\cite{dudek16}] If $x\neq 0$, then $[x,y]<x$ for any $y\in \A$. \end{lemma}

 \begin{lemma} Let $\A$ be a non-trivial BCK-algebra and let $M$ denote the subset of maximal elements.
 Then $\A\setminus M$ is a subalgebra of $\A$ and $\A'\leq \A\setminus M$. \end{lemma}